VCCT-WEDE5020-2025-G1/ST10467825-TheBookery/README.md

 - Version 0.7
   Fixed and improved mobile navigation and restored the Library page structure.
 The hamburger menu now displays and opens correctly on mobile across pages.
 I fixed head/header markup problems on the Library page.
 The JavaScript that toggles the menu was made more robust so it still opens even if a page's CSS unintentionally hides the nav.
 Small styling tweaks (z-index and bar visibility) were applied to prevent the hamburger being overlapped or invisible on narrow screens.
 Please test the navigation on a mobile viewport and confirm everything looks right when you can.

-- Version 0.8 (Final)
+- Version 0.8
   Added descriptive title tags and meta descriptions across all pages to improve SEO.
 Created and configured `robots.txt` and `sitemap.xml` files to guide search engine crawling and clarify the site’s structure.
 Added basic security measures including input validation.
 Conducted full testing across all pages for responsiveness, accessibility, and consistency.

-Finalized the project files and documentation for submission.
+  - Version 0.9
+    Updated the Contact page with a proper Google maps embed though I had to update my CSP for that so I adjusted that to allow Google Maps embeds to work.
+I enhance my alt text a lot better for the covers for the books on Library.
+Double checked that everything loaded alright

 ## Sitemap